Cancer Epidemiology and Health Services Research

 Dr Elizabeth Davies

-Clinical Reader in Cancer & Public Health
+Clinical Reader in Cancer & Public Health and Research Group Leader

-Research in Assistant in Cancer Epidemiology
+Research Assistant in Cancer Epidemiology

 Dr Margreet Lüchtenborg